AADILab/influence-shaping/results.md

 2: Small capture radius for pois.
 If the global reward is dense enough, you don't need credit assignment, unless you have a TON of agents.
 In my case, I only have a few agents.
 So if I add some sparsity then I should see credit assignment start to matter more again.

+**NOTE:** There is an issue with these results.
+The observation radius for uavs is 5.0 rather than 1000.0 so these uavs have a super limited observation radius, which is different from what I expected when interpretting results.

 ### vector

 This is the ultra experiments but this time with more timesteps.
 Instead of 50, we're going to use 150.

+**NOTE:** There is an issue with these results.
+The observation radius for uavs is 5.0 rather than 1000.0.

+Performance is definitely better than when timesteps are 50, but I should re-run this (or some variant of this) with the larger observation radius for uavs.
+It's a bit impressive that the teams can learn even though the uavs can't see very far.

+Looking at the learned joint trajectories, it looks like the best performing team (D-Indirect-Step trial 0) learned to trace out a big triangle to maximize the odds of capturing pois.
+That makes sense given that the pois spawn randomly across the entire map.
+Maybe would have made more sense to learn a square or spiral or something, but the capapbilities are also quite limited because the only thing that changes from timestep to timestep in the observations (for the most part) are the rover and uav observing each other moving around.
+And only when they are within 5 units of each other.

+G trial 6 showed a team learning a kind of line... when uavs cant see very far ahead, then we see this kinds of shape tracing behaviors.
+Worth noting: in this G trial the uav does not stick with the rover the whole time, it seems like d-indirect-step does effectively help uavs stick with rovers whereas G does not provide the same incentive (uav still gets credit for rover's actions even if the uav is far away from the rover, whereas with D-i-step the uav only gets credit for the rover's actions if the uav is nearby the rover.)

 ### wumbo

 This is the vector experiments but with a small capture radius for the pois.
 Capture radius of 5.0 rather than 1000.0

+**NOTE:** There is an issue with these results.
+The observation radius for uavs is 5.0 rather than 1000.0.

+These results look quite similar to vector.
+I suppose that is to be expected - uavs can't see much.
+I just looked at the high-level comparison plots.

+### xylophone

+This is the vector experiments but with the larger observation radius for the uavs.
+The 1 rover 1 uav experiment should closely match the result in quartz/1_rover_1_uav/random_pois_50x50.
+Only 5 trials because the HPC queue is nearly full.

+I'm having a hard time breaking G. D is easy to break here, but G is difficult and I can't tell exactly why.
+I suppose it may be coming from some noise from the influence heuristic but I'm not really sure.
+The 1 rover 1 uav experiment closely matches the quartz 1 rover 1 uav experiment on visual inspection.

+### yellow

+This is the wumbo experiments but with the larger observation radius for uavs.
+We should see fitness shaping (I think all D and D-Indirect variants) show a better performance gain here compared to the xylophone experiments where pois have a large capture radius.
+In this case, rewards are far sparser, so reward shaping should be more important.

+It seems like in these experiments compared to xylophone the performance of D-Indirect-Timestep System and G are closer to each other.
+I get the sense that there is definitely something here to making capture radius smaller making fitness shaping more important, even if the immediate effect of that is making (what I thought was) the weakest fitness shaping outperform everything else.

+I think moving forward I should keep the sparsity from small capture radius.
+I'm also thinking I should investigate further experiments that use 1 to 1 rover to uav OR multiple uavs per rover.
+If I do multiple rovers per uav then I don't think D-Indirect-Timestep will help much.
+Dynamic influence is for when we have multiple uavs that need to support one rover but at different times...
+So I should play around with that a bit.

+## 01_05_2025

+### australia